 Lago Puelo National Park

-Lago Puelo is one of the lesser visited national parks in Patagonia.
-Located a few hours drive south of Bariloche, in the province of Chubut, this is an excellent place for hiking, horseback riding and enjoying the beautiful lakes, which are perfect for swimming and relaxing.
-Lago Puelo is also a great destination to admire wildlife.
-You may even be able to spot deers including the pudú (a really small deer) and the huemuel (much bigger).
+Lago Puelo is one of the less visited national parks in Patagonia.
+Located a few hour’s drive south of Bariloche, in the province of Chubut, this is an excellent place for hiking, horseback riding, and enjoying the beautiful lakes, which are perfect for swimming and relaxing.

 Los Arrayanes National Park

 This is one of the smallest national parks, covering a surface of only 1,796 hectares.
-Located in the province of Neuquen, on the Quetrihué Peninsula near Villa la Angostura and close to Bariloche, on the banks of the Nahuel Huapi lake, it is characterized by a beautiful forest of myrtle trees (arrayán in Spanish) which you will recognize from their bright orange-colored trunks.
+Located in the province of Neuquen, on the Quetrihué Peninsula near Villa la Angostura and close to Bariloche, on the banks of the Nahuel Huapi lake, it is characterized by a beautiful forest of myrtle trees (arrayán in Spanish), which you will recognize from their bright orange-colored trunks.

 The national park was created in 1971 with the aim of protecting the delicate forest environment, with some trees that are as sold as 600 years!